adamrozycki00/logger-agent/README.md

     1. Intercepting the `toString` method of all objects has a very significant performance overhead.
     2. As the `toString` method can be called in different contexts, retrieving information about the caller is not straightforward.

+## Performance impact

+I tested a sample application both with and without the agent to assess the performance impact, using IntelliJ Profiler to measure running time.

+* Running time with the agent: approx. 1300 ms
+* running time without the agent: approx. 750 ms

+The overhead of approximately 550 ms is largely attributable to the transform method of the Byte Buddy AgentBuilder.
+This method increases the time taken to create the Logger by 415 ms, as shown in [profile.png](src/test/resources/profile.png).
+Overall, the impact of the agent on performance is moderate, particularly because the overhead primarily occurs during the initial phase of the application.

 ## Sources